pauldmnn/Be-healthy-project/README.md

 ![BMI Calculator](testing/bmi-calculator.png)

-    - Tells the user about importance of having a normal body weight and the user can calculate their onw BMI.
+    - Tells the user about importance of having a normal body weight and the user can calculate their own BMI.

 ### Eat well guide